bookalope/InDesign-CEP/README.md

 ## Introduction

 [Adobe CEP](https://github.com/Adobe-CEP), or Common Extensibility Platform, provides a framework to extend Adobe applications like [InDesign](http://www.adobe.com/products/indesign.html) with custom user interfaces and functionality.
-There is a wealth of useful extensions available on [Adobe’s Add-On Marketplace](https://creative.adobe.com/addons).
+There is a wealth of useful extensions available on [Adobe’s Extension Marketplace](https://www.adobeexchange.com/creativecloud.html).

 This repository contains the complete source code for [Bookalope](https://bookalope.net/)’s InDesign extension.
 The extension uses the [Bookalope REST API](https://github.com/jenstroeger/Bookalope/blob/master/API.md) and its [Javascript wrapper](https://github.com/jenstroeger/Bookalope/blob/master/clients/javascript/bookalope.js) to integrate the Bookalope toolset into InDesign.
 For more information on Bookalope and its services, please refer to the [Bookalope](https://bookalope.net) website.